• Home

 The Renjo La and Cho La Pass Trek, combined with a visit to Everest Base Camp, spans 19 days and takes you to Everest Base Camp and Kala Patthar via the two passes.
 After reaching Kala Patthar, you'll trek downhill, passing through several villages, including Dingboche and Tengboche, on your way back to Lukla.
 From there, you'll take an early morning flight to Kathmandu.

-Highlights of the Renjo La and Cho La Pass Trek
+Highlights of the Renjo La & Cho La Pass Trek

 • Crossing two iconic high mountain passes (Renjo La and Cho La).